Take a Walk in Elizabeth Bay and Potts Point

 Darlinghurst Road is the epicentre of Kings Cross’s seedy past.
 Over the last few years, it has cleaned up remarkably, and during the day, it seems pretty much like any other city street with cafes, backpacker hostels and shops.

-The recently introduced lockout laws have seen a downturn in activity at night, but there are lots of great bars and restaurants worth a visit if you are in the mood to celebrate.
+There are lots of great bars and restaurants worth a visit if you are in the mood to celebrate.

 About halfway along at the top of Springfield Ave is an info booth set up by the council.
 If you have not already downloaded the council’s history walk, Passion, you can pick up a paper copy here.
 It is also available in the app store